Taylors Mistake: Baches

+Beach

 The beach is popular with swimmers and surfers, and a livecam operated by some of the bach-holders allows conditions to be checked in advance.
 The Taylors Mistake Surf Life Saving Club was established at the beach, by bach-holders and others, in 1916.
 During World War II, hills above the beach were fortified with two machine gun posts, to guard the Godley Head coastal defence battery.